Patrick Mahomes II Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Season Stats

-- He's also contributed in the ground game, with 227 rushing yards (22.7 ypg) on 37 carries with one rushing touchdown.
+- He also has 227 rushing yards on 37 carries with one touchdown, averaging 22.7 yards per game.

-- The Chiefs, who rank ninth in the NFL in points scored, have dropped back to pass 63.7% of the time while running the football 36.3% of the time.
+- The Chiefs, who rank ninth in the NFL in points scored, have attempted a pass 63.7% of the time while running the ball 36.3% of the time.

 - Mahomes has thrown 57 passes in the red zone this season, 58.2% of his team's red zone plays.